temporalio/cli/docs/workflow/trace.md

 Temporal workflow namespace (default: default)

 **--no-fold**
 Disable folding.
-All child workflows within the set depth will be fetched and displayed
+All Child Workflows within the set depth will be fetched and displayed.

 **--run-id**
 Alias: **-r**